 • Fresh or roasted corn if you’ve got it on hand- if not you’ll live… but yum!

 • Cotija cheese because it absolutely makes every taco ten times better.
-Ok but if you can’t find it I’m sorry I made you feel bad.
+Ok but if you can’t find it, I’m sorry I made you feel bad.
 Use feta.
 Sounds weird if you haven’t heard that before but trust me.
 I know we like cheddar and monterey jack but just TRUST ME.

 • Cabbage and some extra lime and cilantro for good measure.

 • OH BUT DON’T FORGET the lightened up creamy cilantro lime ranch.
-That plus the salmon and mango combo is the magic. (so much better than sour cream in my opinion!)
+That plus the salmon and mango combo is the magic.
+(So much better than sour cream in my opinion!)

 This can be the easiest meal ever.
 But it will taste like you’re at a restaurant.
 A good one.
 Like one with a lot of stars on Yelp AND a lot of reviews.